publications and Projects

 Summary:

-This was a poster presentation I did at the World Congress of Physical Therapy in 2017, which was held in Cape Town, South Africa.
+I had the opportunity to present a poster at the World Congress of Physical Therapy in 2017, which was held in Cape Town, South Africa.
 It was the poster presentation to the publication above titled “The Rehabilitation of a Runner with Iliopsoas Tendinopathy using an Eccentric-Biased Exercise – A Case Report.”

 Summary